ryankueter/CheckValidators/README.md

 ###
 ## A Realistic Example

-In this example, if the People list is null, the fourth condition will produce an error.
-And the following **ElseIfNot** statement will not execute if any previous **If** rule produced an error.
-This provides better performance, and prevents unnecessary code execution and unnecessary errors.
-An example may include checking a child value of a value that was previously determined to be null.
-If a value is null, no errors will be thrown unless the IfNull rule is applied, and IsValid() will always evaluate to false.
-Check statements can be used inside Check statements to validate complex items.
+In this example, if the value "MyServiceRequest" is null, no errors will be thrown unless the IfNull rule is applied, and IsValid() will evaluate to false.
+This example also uses a check statement is used inside another check statement to validate complex items.

 ```csharp
 try